Abishek Sankara Narayan

 Sustainable Sanitation Alliance (SuSanA), where I am a lead for the working group on Cities, and also on the Advisory Board of the Alliance.

-I strongly believe that for achieving sustainable and equitable development in WASH and elsewhere, there needs to be holistic planning, youth participation, and clear communication of science.
-It is therefore these three aspects that I try to focus in any of my scientific or development endeavor.
+I believe that for achieving sustainable and equitable development in WASH and elsewhere, there needs to be holistic planning that combines technological and social aspects.
+It is therefore with this approach that I try to move in any of my scientific or development endeavor.

 Follow me